-RCM Sparks is the Royal College of Music's Learning and Participation programme.
-As part of the RCM commitment to widening access, one of RCM Sparks' primary goals is to provide long-term learning pathways.
-Our specialist early years programme, Mini Sparks engages families from under-represented and disadvantaged groups in the community in the same geographical areas as our long-term partner primary schools.
+programme, Mini Sparks engages families from under-represented and disadvantaged groups in the community in the same geographical areas as our longterm partner primary schools.
 The aim is to ensure quality early music education is available right at the start of a family's musical journey, and continually over time.

-OF MUSIC Teams of RCM musicians are involved in all our projects and receive bespoke training from professional leaders providing a vibrant new generation of early years educators with relevant and meaningful practical experience.
+Teams of RCM musicians are involved in all our projects and receive bespoke training from professional leaders providing a vibrant new generation of early years London educators with relevant and meaningful practical experience.